frou/exhaustive-helper/README.md

 `exhaustive` is a function to help statically check that you explicitly handle all possible values.

-See its [doc comment](https://github.com/frou/exhaustive-helper/blob/master/mod.ts) for a longer explanation.
+See its [documentation](https://deno.land/x/exhaustive/mod.ts?s=exhaustive) for a longer explanation.

 TypeScript's `never` type is the novel thing that makes this work.

 ---